feddelegrand7/Rnightly/README.md

 ![](man/figures/Rnightlyexample4.gif)

-Further, you can set the text color within Shiny inputs that will be displayed after toggling :
+Further, you can set the Shiny inputs’ text color that will be displayed after toggling :

 ``` r